 In accordance with NYS regulations the Allegany-Limestone Central School District will conduct a minimum of 12 emergency drills including 4 lockdown drills per school year.
-The Allegany-Limestone District may also conduct additional drills as deemed necessary for training.
+The district may also conduct additional drills as deemed necessary for training.
 All drills will be documented and recorded for review with safety team.